-The Group considers climate change to be one of its key issues and promote steps to address it.
+The Group considers realizing a decarbonized society to be one of its key issues and promote steps to address it.
 In February 2021, the Group announced its support for recommendations by the Task Force on Climate-Change Financial Disclosures (TCFD) and disclosed climate-related information accordingly.
-Furthermore, in addition to promoting initiatives regarding the introduction of energy-saving train cars in the railway business and energy conservation in buildings, the Group is promoting the formulation of a road map for achieving net zero CO2 emissions by 2050.
-However, despite these efforts, if shareholders and investors judge the Group is have insufficiently committed to low-carbon initiatives, or to be insufficiently responsive to the disclosure of climate change-related information, and their trust in and evaluation of the JR Kyushu Group declines, this could have an adverse impact on the Group's business, financial results, and financial position.
+Furthermore, in addition to promoting initiatives regarding the introduction of energy-saving train cars in the railway business and energy conservation in buildings, in March 2022 the Group formulated a road map for achieving net zero CO2 emissions by 2050.
+However, despite these efforts, if shareholders and investors judge the Group is have insufficiently committed to low-carbon initiatives, or to be insufficiently responsive to the disclosure of climate change-related information, and their trust in and evaluation of the JR Kyushu Group declines, this could have an adverse impact on the Group's business, operating results, and financial position.

-12. Relating to the Transportation Group
+13. Relating to the Transportation Group